top of page

 Envelope works

-I first started making my envelope works when I was working in an office: I would doodle and make notes while talking on the phone.
-Gradually my drawings evolved into filling the torn-open envelope interiors, running the gamut of office stationery supplies from vivid gel pens to silvery graphite and iridescent ballpoint pens.
-The interiors became a repository for meditative mark-making, working with the colours and patterns already on their surfaces.
-Their slowness demanded time but not a huge amount of space; they were portable and could be worked on in transit to and from work, and at stolen moments at my desk.
-At the time I was also thinking about how one determines the beginning and end of a drawing.
-The envelopes were something that could be completely filled up with marks, designating it "finished".
-The interior patterns designed to conceal confidential contents - as important as a love letter, or mundane as a bill - become charged, now open for all to see.
-I began to become fascinated and absorbed in the colour interactions of the marks with the surface patterns, and in the impact of repetitive minimal interventions.
-In our current age of instant communication these normally discarded objects signify travel across time and space, the patience of waiting for a response.
-Their torn edges suggest the materiality of touch - travelling from one body to another - something that screens, pixels and vectors can't encompass.
-Denmark's recent decision in 2025 to stop delivering letters, and the prohibitive price of stamps, makes me wonder how much longer this mode of communication will be around.
+My envelope works were inspired by a suitcase at my late Grandmother's house, unopened for decades.
+It was crammed with letters, some opened, others still sealed, brought with her when she emigrated to London in 1965 with her two daughters.
+The letters represented a life left behind, some too painful to open.
+This coincided with me working in an office: I would doodle and make notes on envelopes while talking on the phone.
+Gradually my drawings evolved into filling the torn-open envelope interiors, running the gamut of office supplies from vivid gel pens to silvery graphite and oily iridescent ballpoint pens.
+The interiors became a repository for meditative mark-making, responding to the colours and patterns already on their surfaces through minimal repetitive gestures.
+Their slowness demanded time but not a huge amount of space; they were portable and could be worked on in transit, incrementally at stolen moments.
+At the time I was thinking about how one determines the beginning and end of a drawing.
+The envelope surfaces could be completely filled up with marks, designating the drawings "finished".
+The interior patterns, designed to conceal confidential contents - as important as a love letter, or mundane as a bill - become charged, now open for all to see.

 Please 2, 2021, gel pens, graphite pencils, conservation tape and found envelope fragments, 16x19cm